Benefits of Affiliation with our Texas EB-5 Regional Center

 In 2013, the government of Texas collected $136.5 billion and spent $124.9 billion, resulting in a net difference of $11.6 billion.
 Revenue is sourced from federal and local taxes, sales tax, and individual and corporate taxes.
 Expenditures include education, welfare, highways, police, and other social services.

 Texas: Total economic impact of EB-5 investments (2013)

 In Texas, EB-5 investment has supported the direct creation of 2,737 jobs.
 These jobs were the result of roughly $174 million in direct investment from EB-5 projects, contributing $208.03 million to the state’s GDP.
 EB-5 investment in Texas also contributed $32.26 million to federal revenue and $7.24 million to Texas state government and local municipal revenue.

-Since 2009, Texas has seen an increased growth of privately-owned housing units both in new buildings and housing units.
-In 2014, roughly 21,000 privately-owned units were authorized by building permits.
-Most of these units are constructed in Texas’s largest cities, which include Houston, San Antonio, Dallas, Austin, and Fort Worth.
+Since 2009, Texas has seen increased growth of privately owned housing units, both in new buildings and housing units.
+In 2014, roughly 21,000 privately owned units were authorized by building permits.
+Most of these units are in Texas’s largest cities, which include Houston, San Antonio, Dallas, Austin, and Fort Worth.

 The EB5AN State of Texas Regional Center covers the entire state of Texas, including the following cities in the state.
 Houston is the largest city in Texas and the fourth largest in the United States; the city is highly diverse and is one of the nation’s largest Latino, African American, and Asian American population centers.
 San Antonio is a beautiful city located at the axis of three different types of terrain: hill country, South Texas plains, and prairies and lakes.
 Austin is the capital of Texas, the home of Texas University, and an influential center for politics, technology, music, film, and food.